Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Both cameras can detect vehicles and people.
 However, the Amcrest camera has an additional feature that allows it to detect faces.

-The Amcrest camera can perform optical zoom for a maximum of 5x while the Montavue camera can only go up to 4x.
+The Amcrest camera can perform optical zoom for a maximum of 5x.
+The Montavue camera has a fixed lens.
+It cannot perform optical zooming.

 Price